 He went on to add;

 “Turns out I wasn’t so far off, at all.
 Mixed by my old friend Jack Endino – one of the most awesome grunge monsters ever to stalk the earth – and Idiot Culture hail from Seattle.
 Yeah, damn.
 This is so molten and heavy, and full-on fucking ROCK, it makes the term ‘grunge’ seem patsy-waist in comparison”.

 The band, despite the tightly wound arrangements were not afraid to tread into the realm of momentary unrestrained chaos just for the joy of it.
 There’s always something unexpected to rise to frenetic levels, but the pace is leisurely enough to allow the soundscape to fully sink in.
-Idiot Culture used long hypnotic passages and favored guitar drums and bass as a way of delveing deeply into compelling sounds rather than rely on solos.
-Highly unusual for three individuals, Duff, West and Dodge who were extremely talented on their respective instruments.
-Duff has long been regarded as an extraordinary guitarist with the ability to play several parts in unison as well as abrupt effects changes.
+Idiot Culture used long hypnotic passages and favored guitar drums and bass as a way of delving deeply into compelling sounds rather than rely on solos.
+It’s even more ironic given the incredible abilities Duff processed.
+Duff, West and Dodge were all extremely talented on their respective instruments.
+In professional circles outside Seattle Duff has long been regarded as an extraordinary guitarist.
+He made good use of his ability to play several divergent guitar parts in unison as well as abrupt effects changes.
 The results always left audiences amazed.